 5. Getting places

 Even calling a taxi service is a thing of the past.
 Using apps like Uber, Lyft and Get Taxi, users can find the closest taxi available and see exactly when it’s expected to arrive.
-The location based service are also used to identify distance and mileage and estimate the cost to reach the destination.
+The location-based service is also used to identify distance and mileage and estimate the cost to reach the destination.

 6. Hooking up